 - Inorganic and Materials Chemistry, and Materials Science & Engineering

 Dr. Whittingham received his B.A., M.A. and D.Phil. degrees in chemistry from Oxford University in England.
 He did postdoctoral research in materials at Stanford University in California, then worked at Exxon and Schlumberger in basic energy related research before joining the chemistry faculty at SUNY Binghamton in 1988.
-He is also the Director of the Institute for Materials Research here, and of the Northeastern Center for Chemical Energy Storage at Stony Brook.
+He is also the Director of the Institute for Materials Research here, and of the Northeastern Center for Chemical Energy Storage at Binghamton.

 The research interests of the Materials Chemistry group are in the preparation and chemical and physical properties of novel inorganic materials and all aspects of nanomaterials.
 Our long term goals are to solve the energy issues facing the United States.

 The Nanochemistry of Materials is one of the two areas of chemistry experiencing the greatest growth at the present time both in academic institutions and industry.
 This popularity can be associated with the pervasiveness of solids throughout our lives from semiconductors through energy storage to geological/ biological systems, and to a number of recent breakthroughs, including high temperature inorganic superconductors.

 One aspect of our work is in finding new synthetic routes to prepare metastable compounds that cannot be prepared by traditional techniques.
 Primary emphasis is on reacting ions in solution often using large organic species as templates around which he inorganic solid forms.
 In some cases it is possible to form previously unknown open structures by diffusing ions out of existing structures creating vacant tunnels or layers in which chemistry may be performed or separations/catalysis carried out.
 These reactions can be followed using electrochemical, x-ray, gravimetric and standard chemical methods, among others.